 LINSTOR Proxmox VE Plugin Setup

-As DRBD and LINSTOR are already set up, the only things missing is installing the plugin itself and its configuration.
+As DRBD and LINSTOR are already configured, the only thing left to do is install the

 apt install linstor-proxmox

 The plugin is configured through the Proxmox storage configuration file located at

 /etc/pve/storage.cfg.
 Add the following section on one node: